lifeplus1/CosmicHub/AI-ACCESSIBILITY-SPECIALIST-PROMPT.md

 # Verify Enter/Space activate buttons
 ```

+### START WITH CommunityHub.tsx

-**START WITH CommunityHub.tsx - it has the most form elements needing label association.
-Make the cosmic platform accessible to all users! ♿✨**
+It has the most form elements needing label association.
+Make the cosmic platform accessible to all users! ♿✨